 Lymphedema can be an unfortunate side effect of cancer treatment, however, it is very manageable.
 People who develop lymphedema can live normal and active lives.

 The most common symptoms associated with lymphedema include:

-Our Certified Lymphedema Therapist (CLT) provides Complete Decongestive Therapy (CDT).
-This therapy includes manual lymph drainage (a specialized, advanced training technique), compression bandaging, skin care, exercise and lymphedema prevention education to manage primary and secondary pathologic swelling of the extremities.
+Our Certified Lymphedema Therapist (CLT) treats all cancer-related lymphedema.
+This therapy includes manual lymph drainage, compression bandaging, skin care, exercise and lymphedema prevention education to manage pathologic swelling of the extremities.